Anatomy of a Lie

 However, in his second much longer letter to Grey on 31st, Findlay wrote “He implied that their relations were of an unnatural nature and that consequently he had great power over this man who trusted him absolutely.”
 (Italics added) It is not clear which meeting is referred to.
 On page 4 of the eight-page draft of that letter Findlay’s first version of the above sentence reveals three corrections including “their relations were improper” with the word ‘improper’ inexplicably cancelled and replaced by the incongruous “of an unnatural nature”.
 By this ‘correction’ Findlay avoided repetition of the word ‘improper’ previously used in the ‘memo’.

 The ‘memo’ contains detail on page four attributed to Christensen as the source but which it is extremely improbable he could possibly have known; that there were eight German officers travelling on the Oskar II with false passports.
 It is not credible that these officers would have revealed such compromising information to anyone on board far less to an unknown Norwegian travelling second class.
-Moreover, the information cannot be verified.
-If true, it is much more probable that such information would have come to Findlay that day from his informers and agents or indeed from British Intelligence.
+The true source of this information was Emile Voska, a Czech spymaster in New York who obtained a list of German reservists living in the US who had bought false passports in order to return to Germany for war service.
+The list was passed to Captain Gaunt of British Naval Intelligence in the US who passed it to Hall in London who in turn sent it to the Foreign Office.
+From there the list was sent to legations and embassies in Europe and thus to Findlay in Oslo who fed the information to the Norwegian police with hopes that the Germans could be arrested for possession of false papers.
 (See Appendix III)

 Most importantly there is a contradiction in the ‘memo’ itself which can only be explained as an oversight due to the haste of its composition.
 This concerns two pencil copy letters allegedly shown to Lindley, one addressed to the German Chancellor “outside” and one to Harden, both in Berlin.
 Another two letters allegedly mentioned by Christensen had not been copied and therefore were not shown to Lindley.
 But on page 4, the ‘memo’ mentions the two copy letters (to the Chancellor and to Harden) allegedly shown and then refers to a third letter “addressed to the G. Minister here, which I also saw in copy …”; this refers to the minister at the German Legation in Oslo and not to the Chancellor in Berlin (italics added).
 Yet the memo states clearly on page 2 that only two letters were allegedly copied and shown.
 “There were four letters and my informant steamed them open (before returning them) and had made pencil copies (of two) which he showed me.”
 (Parentheses added to indicate interpolations.)
 The page 4 affirmation contradicts the alleged fact on page 2.
 This means that Lindley claims he saw a third copy letter which he also states did not exist.
 Page 2 and page 4 cannot both be true but both can be false.
 Page 2 was written before page 4 and whether page 2 is false or true it follows that page 4 is false.
 The affirmations on page 4 refer to three copy letters allegedly shown.
 The demonstrated falsity of page 4 entails the falsity of page 2.
 Therefore no copy letters were shown.